joshpeterson/summa/book/first_part_of_the_second_part/treatise_on_habits_in_particular_good_habits_i.e._virtues/of_venial_sin_in_itself/prologue.md

 (4) Whether a good or a wicked angel can sin venially?
 (5) Whether the movements of unbelievers are venial sins?
 (6) Whether venial sin can be in a man with original sin alone?

-* Whether Venial Sin Causes A Stain On The Soul?
-* Whether Venial Sins Are Suitably Designated As "Wood, Hay, And Stubble"?
-* Whether Man Could Commit A Venial Sin In The State Of Innocence?
-* Whether A Good Or A Wicked Angel Can Sin Venially?
-* Whether The First Movements Of The Sensuality In Unbelievers Are Mortal Sin?
-* Whether Venial Sin Can Be In Anyone With Original Sin Alone?